makhidkarun/traveller_pyroute/readme.md

 1) The wiki summary formatted for putting into the Traveller wiki in the [Trade map summary](http://wiki.travellerrpg.com/Trade_map_summary) page, and consisting of the following files:
-    * `summary.wiki` contains a summary breakdown of the UWP components, an economic breakdown by sector, and an economic breakdown by Allegiance code
+    * `summary.wiki` contains a summary table of the analysis and a summary breakdown of the UWP components.
-    * `sectors.wiki` contains a detailed analysis for each sector.
+    * `sectors.wiki` contains an economic breakdown by sector and detailed analysis for each sector.
     * `subsectors.wiki` contains a detailed analysis for each subsector, ordered by sector, and by position in the sector.
+    * `allegiance.wiki` contains an economic breakdown by Allegiance code and a detailed analysis of each interstellar government.

 1) The per sector generated data.
 PyRoute generates a fair amount of data including the trade information, economic data, passenger information, and armed forces numbers for each world.
 These files